AbisheakJacob/Crew_Scheduling/README.md

 from pairing_generation.duty_generation import generate_duties
 from pairing_generation.pairing_generation import generate_pairs
 from crew_pairing.column_gen import column_gen

-# Function to generate duties and pairs
-def generate():
-    # Read the created data
-    df = pd.read_csv("data/flight_legs/data.csv")

-    # Display the flight legs data
-    st.subheader("Flight Legs Data:")

-    # Create a radio button to display a subset of the data
-    data_option = st.radio("Display Data", ("Do Not Display", "Head", "Tail", "All"))

-    # Map user options to corresponding actions
-    options_map = {
-        "Do Not Display": None,
-        "Head": df.head(),
-        "Tail": df.tail(),
-        "All": df,
-    }

-    # Display the data based on the user option
-    st.write(options_map[data_option])

-    # Create a button to generate duties
-    if st.button("Generate Duties"):
-        # Call the generate duties function inside a spinner
-        with st.spinner("Generating Duties..."):
-            generate_duties()

-        # Display the success message once the previous function is completed
-        st.success("Duties Generated Successfully!")

-    # Create a button to generate pairs
-    if st.button("Generate Pairs"):
-        # Call the generate pairs function inside a spinner
-        with st.spinner("Generating Pairings..."):
-            generate_pairs()

-        # Display the success message
-        st.success("Pairings Generated Successfully!")

-    # Create a button to solve the problem using column generation
-    if st.button("Solve Using Column Generation"):
-        # Call the column generation function inside a spinner
-        with st.spinner("Solving Problem..."):
-            idx = column_gen()

-        # Display the success message and additional information
-        st.success("Problem Solved Successfully!")
-        st.write(idx)

-# Embed functions into a Streamlit application
-def main():
-    # Title of the web application
-    st.title("Pairing Generation")

-    # Select box to choose the mode of data selection ("Upload" or "Generate")
-    mode = st.selectbox("Select the mode of data selection", ("Upload", "Generate"))

-    # If the user selects the upload mode
-    if mode == "Upload":
-        # Upload a CSV file through Streamlit
-        uploaded_file = st.file_uploader("Choose a CSV file", type=["csv"])
-        if uploaded_file is not None:
-            # Read the CSV file into a DataFrame and save it to a predefined location
-            df = pd.read_csv(uploaded_file)
-            df.to_csv("data/flight_legs/data.csv", index=False)

-            # Call the generate function
-            generate()

-    # If the user selects the generate mode
-    elif mode == "Generate":
-        # Call the create duties function to prepare data
-        create_data()

-        # Call the generate function
-        generate()

-# Call the main function when the script is executed
-if __name__ == "__main__":
-    main()

 **2. Data preparation, duty generation, pairing generation, and column generation functions are implemented in separate modules.**
     # Function to generate duties and pairs